kadern0/simple-app/Readme.md

 software.
 You can quickly model and configure the different stages of a software release process.
 AWS CodePipeline automates the steps required to release your software changes continuously.

-AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.

 The service created will run behind an Application Load Balancer (it will autoscale to meet traffic demands), that is